 - Click on the bottom door then next to Item Type select Drawer.

-- Specify the Item Height, in this example 5".
-Press the Tab key again to update the preview pane.
+- Specify the Item Height and then press the Tab key to update the preview pane.

 - Click on the Separation Horizontal above the first drawer and click the Add New button to insert another drawer.

 - Repeat this process until you are satisfied with the number of drawers in the cabinet.